tc39/how-we-work/normative-conventions.md

 None of these rules are inviolable, but you should have a good reason for any particular feature to deviate (for example, because the feature is a close cousin of an existing feature, like `findLastIndex` vs `findIndex`).

-This list is very far from being complete.
+This list will never cover all such conventions and is expected to grow over time.

 ## Avoid coercing arguments to types other than Boolean